Bryan Johnson: Use of confidentiality agreements

-A The New York Times investigation revealed that Johnson used confidentiality agreements to control his public image and that of his companies.
+A New York Times investigation revealed that Johnson used confidentiality agreements to control his public image and that of his companies.
 Some of his workers have joined forces to challenge those agreements.
+Johnson defended his use of confidentiality agreements on social media, saying "I post nudes on social media.
+I track my nighttime erections.
+My team openly discusses my semen health...
+Rather than letting people walk in blind, we disclose this upfront, in writing, so there are no surprises."